-Instructions on submission can be found on the CastleBranch compliance tracking vendor website.
+Instructions on submission can be found on the clinical compliance tracking system website.
 Refusal to provide a specimen for drug testing will be considered a positive drug test and subject the applicant to the established procedures for positive tests.
 Students have the right to review the information reported by the designated vendor for accuracy and completeness and to request that the designated vendor verify that the results of the drug screen provided are correct.